 Becoming an Intellectual Property Licensing Paralegal

-There are no particular qualifications required to get into intellectual property licensing, but the segment is specialized enough that some paralegal college programs either offer a particular track in IP law or give students the option to concentrate studies in the area by selecting elective courses in intellectual property law.
+There are no particular qualifications required to get into intellectual property licensing, but the segment is sufficiently specialized that some paralegal college programs either offer a particular track in IP law or concentrations in intellectual property.